raspberrypilearning/turtle-tracker/en/step_4.md

 ### Move the turtles using the data in the lists

-Next, you need to write code that it uses the x and y coordinate values from the lists to draw the route of Turtle 2.
+Next, you need to write code that it uses the x and y coordinate values from the lists to draw the route of **Turtle 2**.

 The code to set up the pen and starting position has been provided for you.
-It is the same as for Turtle 1 except that it uses a different pen colour and coordinates.
+It is the same as for **Turtle 1** except that it uses a different pen colour and coordinates.

-You will use `item (1) of [x coords v]`{:class="block3variables"} to get the first item in the x coords list and `item (1) of [y coords v]`{:class="block3variables"} to get the first item in the y coords list.
+You will use `item 1 of x coords`{:class="block3variables"} to get the first item in the x coords list and `item 1 of y coords`{:class="block3variables"} to get the first item in the y coords list.
 You will find these blocks in the `Variables`{:class="block3variables"} section.
-Together these values give you the first position for the Turtle 2.
+Together these values give you the first position for **Turtle 2**.

 --- task ---
 ![Add code to move to first position](images/turtle-2-first-position.gif)

-Add code to move the Turtle to its first position when it is clicked.
+Add code to move the turtle to its first position when it is clicked.

 ![image of Turtle 2 sprite](images/turtle-2-sprite.png)